 - In line with any schools’ expectations of all its teachers, Fellows and Team Leaders must be available for all professional activities unless they are unwell.
 Team leaders must be informed of illness as soon as possible and any absence agreed with them.
 Similarly, Fellows need to be punctual to prevent avoidable delays in any activities.

-- Only drivers authorized by Team Leaders are to drive vehicles containing LRTT team members.
-These drivers are vetted and contracted by local partners or LRTT Team Leaders.
+- Only drivers authorised by Team Leaders are to drive vehicles containing Inspiring Teachers team members.
+These drivers are vetted and contracted by local partners or Inspiring Teachers Team Leaders.
 They must be qualified and licensed and Team Leaders have the authority to change vehicle plans if they judge them to be unsafe.
 Under no circumstance is any Fellow or volunteer to drive a vehicle during a Fellowship.

 - Any consumption of alcohol must be limited to a suitable context, where the group is away from the local community.
 The exact nature of this context is at the discretion of Team Leaders, but cannot allow drinking to compromise professional integrity in the eyes of local community members.
 On any occasion where Team Leaders choose to allow drinking in bars, Fellows and Team Leaders are not to display drunken behaviour in front of community members.